← All Guides

 About 20% of elderly people who break a hip die within one year.
 Of those who survive, many never regain their previous level of function.
 Quick surgery and aggressive rehabilitation are critical.

-Types of Hip Fractures
+What Are the Different Types of Hip Fractures?

 Femoral Neck Fracture